gdalle/DifferentiationInterface.jl/DifferentiationInterface/docs/src/tutorial.md

 ```@example tuto
 f(x) = sum(abs2, x)

-x = [1.0, 2.0, 3.0]
+x = collect(1.0:5.0)
-nothing # hide
 ```

-To compute its gradient, we need to choose a "backend", i.e. an AD package that DifferentiationInterface.jl will call under the hood.
+To compute its gradient, we need to choose a "backend", i.e. an AD package to call under the hood.
 Most backend types are defined by [ADTypes.jl](https://github.com/SciML/ADTypes.jl) and re-exported by DifferentiationInterface.jl.

 [ForwardDiff.jl](https://github.com/JuliaDiff/ForwardDiff.jl) is very generic and efficient for low-dimensional inputs, so it's a good starting point:

 ```@example tuto
+import ForwardDiff

 backend = AutoForwardDiff()
 nothing # hide
 ```

+!!! tip
+    To avoid name conflicts, load AD packages with `import` instead of `using`.
+    Indeed, most AD packages also export operators like `gradient` and `jacobian`, but you only want to use the ones from DifferentiationInterface.jl.

-Now you can use DifferentiationInterface.jl to get the gradient:
+Now you can use the following syntax to compute the gradient:

 ```@example tuto
 gradient(f, backend, x)